aisingapore/ai-practitioner-handbook/book/6-modelling/evaluating-timeseries.md

 | Ground Truth |   0   |   0   |   1   |   1   |   0   |   0   |   0   |   1   |
 | Detected     |   0   |   0   |   0   |   1   |   0   |   1   |   0   |   1   |

+*1's are denoted as Anomaly for this case study*

 The confusion matrix are calculated using Time Segment and Overlapping Segment approach.